Hey smokers! If you are on the lookout for a recipe filled with passion and symbolic meaning for Valentine’s Day, read on!

-Oysters have long been regarded as a romantic delicacy for their savory taste and velvety texture.
-Oysters can be enjoyed all kinds of different ways – with chopped veggies, with lime juice and herbs, or just plain raw.
+People have long regarded Oysters as a romantic delicacy.
+They have a savory taste and velvety texture.
+You can enjoy Oysters all kinds of different ways – with chopped veggies, with lime juice and herbs, or just plain raw.
 But at Bradley Smoker, we know that one of the very best way to prepare oysters is through smoking.
 What better day to fire up the smoker than on Valentine’s Day?

 Impress that special someone by taking the time out of your day to prepare this delicious platter of cedar smoked half-shell oysters.
 They’ll love you for it.